PetaVision/ObsoletePV/README.md

 # ObsoletePV
-Source files from the OpenPV repository that have been marked obsolete
+Obsolete source files from the OpenPV repository that were removed before moving to git.